-All of the Office accommodation is provided by the Department of Planning, Transport and Infrastructure under Memorandum of Administrative Arrangement (MoAA) issued in accordance with Government-wide accommodation policies.
-MoAA do not meet the definition of lease set out in AASB 16.
+All of the Office accommodation is provided by the Department for Infrastructure and Transport under Memorandum of Administrative Arrangement issued in accordance with Government-wide accommodation policies.
+These arrangements do not meet the definition of a lease and accordingly are expensed (disclosed within 'Accommodation').